Thrilled to welcome acclaimed Irish and International artists to Listowel Visual Arts Week

 Over the past few years, Mireille has specialized in animal and human portraits in the preferred medium of her choice, smalti.
 Her work has been selected for various shows and exhibits, SAMA Chicago, SAMA Seattle, the yearly exhibit in Paray-le-Monial and multiple private exhibitions.
 On the basis her mosaic work, Mireille was appointed as the 2014 Artist in Residence at the Museum of Glass,.
 She won Member’s Choice Award at the SAMA conference in Philadelphia.

 Mireille is a proud and celebrated member of SAMA and CMA.
-More of her work and articles on her views can be found on the respective websites.

 Check back soon…more to come!